WEBSITE PRIVACY NOTICE

 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.

 Birmingham B4 7ET

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 Changes to the privacy notice and your duty to inform us of changes

 This notice may be updated at any time.
-The most up to date version can be found at www.aston.ac.uk/dataprotection.
-This version was published on 21 May 2018 and historic versions can be obtained by contacting us.
+The most up to date version can be found on this page.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows: